ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/15.png)

-And after doing all that , i had data finally.
+And after doing all that , I had data finally.

-Now i had to do all that again for my Domain controller machine.
+Now I had to do all that again for my Domain controller machine.

 End result: